Some martial arts were designed to kill. No rules. No mercy. Lethal intent.

 Wrapping Things Up

 Are you considering training in a martial art for general self-defense?
 If so, then MMA training is perhaps your best option.
-But if you want the skills to inflict lethal force on an attacker in a short-time frame, Krav Maga comes out on top.
+But if you want the skills to inflict lethal force on an attacker in a short-time frame, I think Krav Maga comes out on top as the world’s deadliest martial art.